bbfox0703/GSpots/README.md

 ### This will not work on EVERY Unreal Engine game...

-If the games encrypted, this will not bypass it.
+If the games exe is encrypted, this will not bypass it.

 As time goes on I will add more signatures!
 If you have a game that is unsupported, feel free to post in the [Game Compatibility Request](https://github.com/Do0ks/GSpots/issues/1) thread.